bitspossessed/culturestake/README.md

 // Check code formatting
 npm run lint

+// Before running the local server or running the tests, build the client assets at least once.
+// Build the client assets and watch for changes (recommended during development). npm run client:watch
+// Or, build the client assets once. npm run client:build

-// Start local server and watch changes npm run client:watch npm run server:watch
+// Start local server and watch changes npm run server:watch

 // Build for production